hashicorp/terraform-provider-aws/website/docs/d/serverlessrepository_application.html.markdown

 # Data Source: aws_serverlessrepository_application

-Use this data source to get the source code URL and template URL of an AWS Serverless Application Repository application.
+Use this data source to get information about an AWS Serverless Application Repository application.
+For example, this can be used to determine the required `capabilities` for an application.

 ## Example Usage